dolittle/Runtime/Documentation/read/query.md

 Looking up collections of data to be presented to users in a view is a common scenario in applications.
 Dolittle formalizes this through `Query`-types.
 These types become the contract for your query capabilities.
 Queries can be optimized for the datasource as you see fit for the feature they're being used in.

 ## QueryFor
+To implement a query, you basically need to implement the interface `IQueryFor<>`.
+The generic type argument should point to a [read model](read_model.md).
+This is a marker interface and does not require you implement anything specific.
+Instead it is relying on a convention; its looking for a property called `Query`.
-To implement a query, you need to implement the interface `IQueryFor<>` with the generic type argument of a [read model](read_model.md).
-By convention the query expects a public property with a getter named `Query` with a return type of `IQueryable<>`., which can be expanded based on your specific needs. returns is recognized by Bifrost and Bifrost will look for a [query provider](query_providers.md) for the type returned.
-By default you could be returning an `IQueryable<>` - something Bifrost has a [query provider](query_providers.md) for.
+This property needs a getter and can effectively return any type.
+The type that it returns is recognized by Dolittle and Dolittle will look for a [query provider](query_providers.md) for the type returned.
+By default you could be returning an `IQueryable<>` - something Dolittle has a [query provider](query_providers.md) for.

 ```csharp
 using Dolittle.Queries;